Dolev-Dublon/Final-Project-Multiple-Party-Computation-Cryptograpy/README.md

 ## Demo

-Insert gif or link to demo
+Insert gif *and* image for the video demo on youtube

 ## Deployment

+1. get a user on Microsoft Azure
+2.